jsomwaru/Party-Queue/README.md

 # PartyQ

-Shitty way to play songs
+Not the best way to play songs

 ## Setup